The-Ducks-Code/mesaredux/README.md

 2. Install [Pull](https://github.com/apps/pull) on your fork to keep your mirror up to date with the upstream repository.
 3. Optionally, delete the `main` branch and make `build` the default.

+#### Optional: Custom Domain

+If you want your mirror to be accessible via your own domain or subdomain:

+1. Create a file named `CNAME` in the root of your fork.
+2. Add your custom domain or subdomain in the file, for example: ```mesaredux.mysite.com```

 ---

 ### 1. Netlify